 Instead, if you're planning to trek at altitude, you'll need the SAR High Altitude Annual Plan, which costs $999.95– now much more expensive than the Global Rescue yearly plan with the high altitude add-on.

-While the Garmin SAR High Altitude policy covers all adventure sports from rock climbing in remote areas to BASE jumping, to wingsuits– it's very frustrating that it will now not cover any trek or high-altitude mountaineering expedition above 5,000 m as of 2024.
+While the Garmin SAR High Altitude policy covers all adventure sports from rock climbing in remote areas to BASE jumping, to wingsuits– it's very frustrating that it will now not cover any trek or high-altitude mountaineering expedition above 5,000 m since 2025.

 In the past, I used the SAR High Risk policy for my trek up to Mera Peak in Nepal (6,476 m) and while I didn't have to activate it, it provided me with one of the most cost-effective trekking travel insurance policies for mountains above 6,000 meters.
 These days, I stick to Global Rescue.